 An incident that's simultaneously embarrassing and funny...
 I don't know if it was the most embarrassing or funny, but it was while I was taking my PADI Open Water license.
 It was a boat dive, and I had all my gear on.
 I was to enter the water with a big jump - literally just stepping out of the back of the boat.
 Just.
 Walking.
 Off.
 The.
 Boat.
 I somehow screwed up walking.

 I tangled my feet by trying to step out with both feet (?) and crashed into the water (I guess this is why you put some air in the BCD beforehand).
 My dive instructor could not believe what he was seeing...
 I can't even.

 I Nominate Thee...

-I wasn't sure at first that I could accept this award, because I wasn't sure I can recall even 10 blogs that fits the Mystery Blogger theme.
-I don't have very much spare time aside from my day job and other things.
+At first, I wasn't sure that I could accept this award, because I wasn't sure I can recall even 10 blogs that fits the Mystery Blogger theme.
 But surprisingly I did!

 The following are 10 people whose blogs I have read at one point or another, and made an impression on me.
 I have found them to be inspirational, captivatingly written, reassuring, daft, provoking, a kindred spirit, or simply... enigmatic!
 [I'm not going to say which ones are which!]

 - Kristina, Sora & Nicky at The Nerdventurists